-NEW YORK RANGERS vs. PITTSBURGH PENGUINS
+NEW YORK RANGERS vs. BOSTON BRUINS

 Madison Square Garden – New York, NY

 The Rangers play their sixth and final game of the 2015-16 preseason against the Boston Bruins in an Original Six matchup at Madison Square Garden (7:00 p.m. – TV: MSG Network).
 The Rangers have posted a 3-1-1 record in the preseason, following a 3-2 overtime win against the Philadelphia Flyers on Monday, Sept.
 28 at MSG.

 6 Dylan McIlrath